 Storage And Handling

-Orenitram is a 7 mm round biconvex tablet with strength identifying color and printing and supplied as follows:
+Orenitram is an 8 mm round biconvex tablet with strength identifying color and printing and supplied as follows:

 Store at 25°C (77°F); excursions 15°C to 30°C (59°F to 86°F) [See USP controlled room temperature].
 Keep out of reach of children.